Ridwanah39/exploratory-data-analysis---customer-loans-in-finance119/README.md

 - Writing and executing SQL queries
 - Handling and visualising large datasets with Pandas and Matplotlib
 - Troubleshooting RDS PostgreSQL instances
+- Data cleaning, handling missing values, and outliers
+- Transformation of skewed columns
+- Identification and removal of highly correlated features
+- Visualization of key data insights

 ## Installation
 1. Clone the repository